-EXAMS AND GRADING: There will be four examinations following each major section in FHB written in a board-style question format.
-During the administration of each exam no PDAs, cell phones, calculators or food will be permitted, and students will not be allowed to ask questions.
+EXAMS AND GRADING: There will be an exam following each of the four blocks as well as a cumulative final exam at the end of the course.
+Questions on the exam are multiple choice and written in a board-style format.
+During the administration of each exam no iPads/computers, cell phones, pagers, calculators, food, or distracting behaviors are permitted, and students will not be allowed to ask questions.
 This board-style policy promotes an even playing field for all students in the course and minimizes disruptions.
-Grading for each sectional exam will be determined by raw point totals, giving equal weight to each written question.
+Grading for each sectional exam will be determined by raw point totals, giving equal weight to each question.
 In other words, the grade will be calculated as total number of points (total number of correct answers) divided by the total number of possible points (total number of questions) in the course.
 The number of questions on each exam is proportional to the time spent on the individual topics (including lectures, small group sessions, conferences, labs and simulations).
 Typically, sectional exams have approximately 70-90 multiple choice questions, depending on the amount of material presented in each section of the course.
 After each exam, students will receive their total of number of correct answers.
 Final grading categories for the course will be absolute percent scores based on total number of points achieved from exams.
-Quizzes will cumulatively count for 5% of the total grade.
-The final grading scale is as follows: